SamMast/Bamazon/README.md

 ![Image 6](images/Man6.png)

--"QUIT" This will shit down the program.
+-"QUIT" This will shut down the program.

 ![Image 7](images/Man7.png)